-Cannes to Nice: One Day in Nice, France
+Cannes to Nice: How We Spent One Day in Nice, France

-Is Canne a port of call on your Western Mediterranean cruise?
-Are you spending time in Cannes and thinking of spending one day in Nice, France?
-Travel from Cannes to Nice.
-Spend one day in Nice, France.
+Is Cannes a port of call on your Western Mediterranean cruise?
+If you’re considering a day trip, traveling from Cannes to Nice is a great way to spend one day in Nice, France.

-When we saw Cannes, France, on our Mediterranean cruise itinerary, the first thing that came to mind was the yearly film festival packed with celebrities.
-Was that your first thought, too?
-However, Cannes is about more than film festivals.
-It is part of the French Riviera, also known as Côte d’Azur, in southern France.
-It is an absolutely beautiful coastal city worth exploring if you plan to be in Cannes for the day.
+When we saw Cannes on our Mediterranean cruise itinerary, we immediately thought of the famous film festival packed with celebrities—was that your first thought, too?
+But Cannes is more than its red carpet.
+Located on the stunning French Riviera, or Côte d’Azur, this coastal city is worth exploring if you have time in port.

 Disclaimer: This post may contain affiliate links, meaning we earn a commission at no extra cost.
 Please refer to our full disclosure for details.